brunizzl/scotland-yard-egui/README.md

 * pick colors for excapable regions depending on boundary cops (fewer color swaps)
 * ability to delete any cop (not just the one added last)
 * platonic symmetry (way faster to compute than explicit...)

+#### Lowest priority
+* Only compute explicit automorphisms for platonic solids when starting bruteforce (because they are large)